Kemsekov/python-outliers-detector/README.md

 `run iteration` - builds `count of models` models, find error on all samples and averages this error over all models and plots first `elements to show` samples with highest error, so you can see and deduce which are outliers.
 Also it plots average total error of models dependent on iteration index, so you can see how your error decreases as you remove more and more outliers.

+`plot` - replot the last iteration results with updated values `show indices` checkbox and `elements to show`

 `save results` - saves filtered from outliers data and outliers into different csv files in the same directory where dataset csv file is located.